 Valerie joined Watsi on March 12th, 2013.
-Four years ago, Valerie became the 2438th member to automatically support a new Watsi patient every month.
-Since then, 3,514 more people have become monthly donors!
-Valerie's most recent donation traveled 8,500 miles to support Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.
+Six years ago, Valerie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Valerie's most recent donation traveled 8,300 miles to support Nant, a 47-year-old homemaker from Burma, for a cholecystectomy..

 Valerie has funded healthcare for 89 patients in 12 countries.